mikeysklar/cnc-fiber-laser-pcb/README.md

 | [PCB Stencil Jig Knobs](https://amzn.to/42TYsPh)         | 10    | Amazon |
 | [PCB Stencil Jig Feet](https://amzn.to/4i0Jrzc)           | 10    | Amazon |
 | [PCB Stencil Jig Knurled Nuts](https://amzn.to/3X5jerg)    | 10    | Amazon |

+How about a Solder Mask and Silkscreen
+===
+Applying a coating to protect the PCB is a good idea.
+Not only does it look amzing, but it will protect the PCB.

+A silkscreen helps with correct component placemen, location and identification information.

+Both of these layers add substantial time and some different materials to apply correctly.
+I'll hold off on addressing these issues for another video / github.

 Acknowledgements
 ===